Santala railway station

 Santala railway station (abbrev.
 Sta, Santalan seisake and Sandö station) is a railway stop in the city of Hanko, Finland along the Hanko-Hyvinkää Railroad.
 The stop is located approximately 197 kilometers from Helsinki Central railway station.
 Local trains between Karis and Hanko stops there.
-The stop is located in the forest and its usage level is low though the Finnish national road 25 is near.
+The stop is located by a forest and its usage level is low though the Finnish national road 25 is near.